libgdx/libgdx.github.io/wiki/graphics/2d/scene2d/scene2d-ui.md

 ### <a id="Touchpad"></a>Touchpad ###

 [Touchpad](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Touchpad.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Touchpad.java)) is an onscreen joystick that moves in a circular area.
 It has a background drawable and a drawable for the knob that the user drags around.
+If you want to implement a "follow mode" for your joystick element, check out the example [here](https://github.com/libgdx/libgdx/issues/6688#issuecomment-962640273).

 ### <a id="Dialog"></a>Dialog ###